docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 A running task can be marked as done or rejected if:

-* the responsible of the task has downloaded at least once an associated file
+* the responsible of the task has downloaded at least once an associated file,
-* the document or the part is released (not checked out)
+* the document or the part is released (not checked out).

 By clicking on the "Signing up" link, you will be able to add a signature block.